oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro3 - Aggregate Supply.md

 After a macroeconomic #shocks, only some firms adjust their selling prices

 - In each $t$ only a *fixed proportion $1-w$* of firm gets the chance to adjust the selling price
-- Equivelently, each firm has an equal probability $1-w$ of adjusting price in each $t$
+- Equivalently, each firm has an equal probability $1-w$ of adjusting price in each $t$
-- The remaining fraction of firms **w** do not adjust the price and apply on *indexation rule*
+- The remaining fraction of firms **w** do not adjust the price and apply an *indexation rule*
 	![[Pasted image 20220904103937.png]]

 ![[Pasted image 20220904104245.png]]